rsyncOSX/mydocsy/content/en/docs/toolssh.md

 lastmod = "2020-04-16"
 +++

-The following ssh tools are used: `ssh-keygen` and `ssh-copy-id`.
-RsyncUI only assist in setting up RSA based key.
+The following SSH tools are utilized: `ssh-keygen` and `ssh-copy-id`.
+RsyncUI primarily assists in establishing an RSA-based key.

-The ssh functions assist in two methods:
+The SSH functions facilitate two methods:

-- private and public ssh key pair based upon default ssh values for RSA based key `~/.ssh/id_rsa`
+- Private and public SSH-key pairs based on default SSH values for RSA keys (`~/.ssh/id_rsa`)
-- private and public ssh key pair based upon user selected values as `~/.ssh_rsyncosx/rsyncosx`
+- Private and public SSH-key pairs based on user-selected values (`~/.ssh_rsyncosx/rsyncosx`)

-If creating a new public ssh key pair based upon default ssh values for RSA based key, RsyncUI does not add any parameters to the rsync command because this is default values.
-Ssh parameters to the rsync command is only added if the second method is chosen.
+If creating a new public SSH-key pair based on default SSH values for RSA keys, RsyncUI does not add any parameters to the rsync command because these are default values.
+SSH parameters are added to the rsync command only when the second method is selected.

-The following commands for creating a new, alternative private and public ssh-key pair:
+The following commands for creating a new, alternative private and public SSH-key pair are provided:

 ```bash
 cd